ptsimard/Drupal.org-stylish/README.md

-# Drupal.org-stylish
+# Drupal.org-stylish-dark
-A Dark theme for Drupal.org using Stylish.
+A lazily made Dark theme for Drupal.org using Stylish.